COMCIFS/comcifs.github.io/cif-json.md

 ## Comments

 1. A JSON list is used both for columns and CIF2 lists.
-Where a dataname is known to occur in a loop (either through the `loops` name or as stated in the relevant CIF dictionary), the JSON parser may assume that each entry in the outermost list level is the column entry.
+Where a dataname is known to occur in a loop (either through the `loop tags` name or as stated in the relevant CIF dictionary), the JSON parser may assume that each entry in the outermost list level is the column entry.
 1. Any list-valued name that does not appear in a loop is a CIF2 list.
-1. The use of `\?` to represent CIF `?`, and thus the need for reading programs to allow for an arbitrary number of reverse soliduses escaping question marks, may be unwieldy to program.
+1. The use of `"\?"` to represent CIF `?`, and thus the need for reading programs to allow for an arbitrary number of reverse soliduses escaping question marks, may be unwieldy to program.
 Alternative suggestions welcome.
 1. The order in which datanames appear in the JSON datablock object is not significant.
 In particular,